jsonrainbow/json-schema/README.md

 [![Latest Stable Version](https://poser.pugx.org/justinrainbow/json-schema/v/stable.png)](https://packagist.org/packages/justinrainbow/json-schema)
 [![Total Downloads](https://poser.pugx.org/justinrainbow/json-schema/downloads.png)](https://packagist.org/packages/justinrainbow/json-schema)

-A PHP Implementation for validating `JSON` Structures against a given `Schema`.
+A PHP Implementation for validating `JSON` Structures against a given `Schema` with support for `Schemas` of Draft-3 or Draft-4.
+Features of newer Drafts might not be supported.
+See [Table of All Versions of Everything](https://json-schema.org/specification-links.html#table-of-all-versions-of-everything) to get an overview of all existing Drafts.

 See [json-schema](http://json-schema.org/) for more details.